emrgnt-cmplxty/fermi/docs/0.old/faq/developer-faq.md

 The sender's public key can be obtained by `Context.senderPublicKey`.

-### Is there a way to attach Axion tokens to a call? {#is-there-a-way-to-attach-near-tokens-to-a-call}
+### Is there a way to attach Fermi tokens to a call? {#is-there-a-way-to-attach-near-tokens-to-a-call}

 There are 2 different perspectives to consider here: